How To Fix Duck Feet: 10 Exercises To Improve Posture

 #2: Hip External Rotation

-Hip external rotation refers to an outward turning of the legs relative to the hip joint.
+Hip external rotation refers to an outward turning of the lower limbs (legs) relative to the hip joint.

 This, in turn, causes the shins and feet to point outwards, causing the duck feet posture.

-Unfortunately, there won’t be very many things you can do to correct this issue.
+Unfortunately, there won’t be many things you can do in terms of physical therapy to correct this issue.

 A person flexing their ankle.